tomara-x/lapis/README.md

 > yeah, cause when i think "fun", i think "lapis"

+this is an interactive interpreter for [FunDSP](https://github.com/SamiPerttu/fundsp). it allows you to experiment/play without needing to compile your code.

 if you notice something incorrect, missing, or confusing, please open an issue to tell me about it, or fix it in a pull request if you can.